Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 How to buy tickets

-• Buy your Munich-Budapest ticket as a second transaction at www.bahn.de.
-You print your own ticket or can show it on your phone.
+• Step 3, buy your Munich-Budapest ticket as a second transaction at int.bahn.de.

 What's the journey like?

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
-Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
-There's a 30-minute minimum check-in at London St Pancras (45-minute minimum in Paris, Brussels & Amsterdam) as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedureSt Pancras station guide Gare du Nord station guide.
+Plus and Premier fares include a light meal with wine (or breakfast, on departures before 10:15).
+There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
+More about Eurostar & check-in procedureSt Pancras station guide Gare du Nord station guide.

 TGV Duplex at Paris Gare de l'Est